Bounce Back From Burnout

 Burnout is a state of emotional, physical, and mental exhaustion caused by excessive and prolonged stress.
 It occurs when you feel overwhelmed, emotionally drained, and unable to meet constant demands.
 As the stress continues, you begin to lose the interest and motivation that led you to take on a certain role in the first place.

-This can look like work burnout, life burn out and now, pandemic burnout.
+This can look like work burnout, training burnout, and life burnout.

 Signs of Burnout